reimund/Save-Panel/readme.txt

 The steps are similar for CS5, but you need a few extra steps:

-1. Copy the Save Panel directory (residing in the "panel" directory) to
+1. Copy the cs5 directory (residing in the "panels" directory) to
    <Photoshop>/Plug-ins/Panels.
+Rename it to "Save Panel".

 2. Copy the Save Panel directory (residing in the "scripts" directory) to
    <Photoshop CS5>/Presets/Scripts.